Skip to main content Skip to navigation

 North Table Mountain Ecological Reserve—more simply known as Table Mountain — always ends up on best of” lists, and for good reason!
 During the rainy season, this popular Oroville spot flows with up to 14 waterfalls, and in the spring, is covered in wildflowers.
 It’s easy to get beautiful photos here — just make sure to do your part to help protect the reserve by staying on established trails, not picking the flowers, and buying your CDFW lands pass before you visit.

-Oroville State Theatre
+Oroville State Theater

-A historic landmark constructed in 1927, the Oroville State Theatre is a photo-worthy beauty inside and out.
+A historic landmark constructed in 1927, the Oroville State Theater is a photo-worthy beauty inside and out.
 Inside, find restored historic murals from the 1920s and 1930s, art deco details in a nod to its past, and even a Wurlitzer pipe organ.
-Outside, find an elegant blend of modern and vintage with the theatre’s digital marquee styled after the marquee the one from the 1930s.
+Outside, find an elegant blend of modern and vintage with the theater’s digital marquee styled after the marquee the one from the 1930s.
 At night, the marquee shines bright in Downtown Oroville and is a great time for a photo stop.

 Paradise Lake